Crews Work To Clean Up Train Derailment In North Fort Worth

 FORT WORTH (CBSDFW.COM) – Emergency crews reported to the scene of a train derailment in north Fort Worth early Wednesday.
 Dozens of train cars rolled off of the tracks just after 1:30 a.m. near the intersection of Loop 820 and North Main Street, not far from Meacham Airport.

 Multiple agencies have responded to the derailment, including some crews from out of state.
-They will be working throughout the day to remove about 40 train cars, about 25 of which somehow jumped off of the tracks.
-It is still not known what caused the derailment to occur.
+They will be working throughout the day to remove 41 train cars, 18 or 19 of which somehow rolled off of the tracks.
+It is still not known what may have caused the derailment to occur.

 Most of the cars were lumber carriers and gondola material carriers, the Fort Worth Fire Department said.
 There was only one tanker involved, but it is thought to have been empty.
 The Fort Worth Fire Department has been posting photographs on their Twitter page that show the mess and the cleanup.